What is Drama?

 Third and fourth years

-All students take a compulsory module in the contemporary performance research strand alongside their own choice from a range of optional modules, striking a balance between the academic and the practical nature of the course (based on your chosen exit pathway).
+Students choose from a range of optional modules, striking a balance between the academic and the practical nature of the course (based on your chosen exit pathway).

 The range of modules allows you to favour study in historical and theoretical fields or in practical aspects of theatre.
 The range of options may include theatre and Ireland, embodied Shakespeare, stage, costume and lighting design, playwriting, devising, directing, theatre management, acting, performance and technology, women and theatre, and applied drama and theatre.
 Students exiting through Drama via Major, Joint Honours, or Single Honours pathways also complete a staff-supervised Capstone project.
 The Drama Capstone project allows students to integrate their interests into an individual research-led submission combining practice, presentation and reflection (such as a long dissertation or blended practice-as-research).